Subhanshusinha/Solidity-Beginner---Create-a-Token/README.md

      .  _from: The address from which tokens will be burned.
      .  _value: The number of tokens to burn.
    Functionality:
-    .   require(balances[_from] >= _value, "Too little balance to burn");: Ensures the address has enough tokens to burn.
+    a.   require(balances[_from] >= _value, "Too little balance to burn");: Ensures the address has enough tokens to burn.
 If not, it reverts the transaction with an error message.
-    .   totalSupply -= _value;: Decreases the total supply by the specified amount.
+    b.   totalSupply -= _value;: Decreases the total supply by the specified amount.
-    .   balances[_from] -= _value;: Decreases the balance of the specified address by the same amount.
+    c.   balances[_from] -= _value;: Decreases the balance of the specified address by the same amount.